vikramjakhr/Resume/resume.md

 ## Objectives

-I love working on cool stuff with a bunch of smart people.
-Most of what you'll see in this resume was self taught, it started as a hobby in high school and later became my career.
-So learning new things is an important objective in my life as well.
-As I mentioned before, I am a team player; an energetic and smart team that I like to work with and learn from is also an important objective.
+Most of what you'll see in this resume was self taught, it started as a hobby in school and later became a career.
+So learning new things is an important objective in my life.
+I am a team player; an energetic and smart team that I like to work with and learn from is also an important objective.

 ## Education